mdcrosby/animal-ai/docs/lowLevelAPI.md

 The agent is pretty simple.
 It can solve quite a few tests in the competition by turning towards yellow and green objects and avoiding red ones.
 For example, it solves `01-05-01` (run `python lowlevelapi.py configs/competition/01-05-01.yaml`) very efficiently (Episode Reward: 0.91419995), but, of course, cannot solve any of the harder tasks in category 10 (those numbered `10-xx-0y`).

-By default the screen size is set very as small as possible in agent mode.
+By default the screen size is set very small possible in agent mode.
 It is not needed by the agent (that instead works directly on the observations sent by the environment).
-Unfortunately it is needed for unity to be able to render the environment so you cannot run it completely without this.
+Unfortunately, it is needed for unity to be able to render the environment so you cannot run it completely without this.
+If you really want to run headless and not use any camera observations it may be possible (see (here)[https://github.com/Unity-Technologies/ml-agents/blob/main/docs/Learning-Environment-Executable.md]), but is not supported.

 The first part of the lowlevelapi script sets up the environment: